Practical Tips to Seascape Photography Guide

 - High rain boots.
 In my case I use Decathlon ones, the cheapest they have, you don’t have to go for neoprene ones or anything like that.
 With them I have taken photos in Norway (Lofoten Islands), New Zealand, Pacific US Coast, Cantabrian for example.
 Better some boots before the famous wading since this one.
 If a big wave catches us, it could fill with water and drag us out to sea, putting us in a complicated situation.
-In summer or hot places such as Algarve or Tenerife, I use some booties since the boots, being made of plastic, give excessive heat.
+In summer or hot places such Tenerife, I use some booties since the boots, being made of plastic, give excessive heat.

 - A large microfiber towel and several cloths.
 If the action is going and being with the water around our necks, our camera will get wet, and our lens and filters.
 It doesn’t matter if you have the best camera on the market or the worst, dry it, dry it often.

 - If you have translucent or transparent shower caps.
 These will help you to have the lens without the cover, to be able to compose, and that the lens does not get wet before taking the shot.

 If I insist so much on drying your equipment, it is because at the time of writing this article, my camera, a Nikon D850, is in a technical service performing a thorough cleaning and replacing parts that due to the saltpeter were not working properly.
 Clean your camera when you do seascape photography, clean it well.